Tuplanolla/dez/notes.md

 `From Maniunfold.Is Require Export OneSortedly.Magma OneSortedly.Unital`,
 where the placement in the main hierarchy is at the top.

+If you export non-notation modules from notation modules, the scope stack will be broken and life will be suffering.

 ### Naming Conventions

 Operative classes are prefixed with `Has` and predicative classes with `Is`.